-In December 2019, the Institute asked the Supreme Court to hear this case, overturn the Ninth Circuit’s previous ruling, and protect the country’s longstanding tradition of associational privacy.
+In December 2019, the Institute asked the Supreme Court to hear our case, overturn the Ninth Circuit’s previous ruling, and protect the country’s longstanding tradition of associational privacy.

 IFS has asked the Supreme Court to step in and reaffirm its precedent that Americans can join together in support of a cause safe from the prying eyes of the government.

-In order to legally solicit tax-deductible contributions in California, entities must first register with the state’s Registry of Charitable Trusts (“Registry”), which is administered by California’s Department of Justice.
+In order to legally solicit tax-deductible contributions in California, entities must first register with the state’s Registry of Charitable Trusts, which is administered by California’s Department of Justice.

 To support its activities, the Institute for Free Speech (formerly the Center for Competitive Politics) solicits charitable contributions nationwide, including in California.
 Consequently, IFS registers with the State, and submits its publicly available IRS Form 990 to the Attorney General.
 In 2014, for the first time since IFS began soliciting contributions in California in 2008, the Attorney General requested an unredacted copy of IFS’s Schedule B, which lists the private information of its significant supporters.

 Schedule B is an addendum to Form 990, which lists the names and addresses of the Institute’s contributors.
-While a redacted version of this form is publicly available, per the disclosure and privacy provisions of the IRC, the Schedule B contributor information of § 501(c)(3) organizations is exempt not only from public disclosure, 26 U.S.C. § 6104(d)(3), but also from disclosure to state officials.
+While a redacted version of this form is publicly available, per the disclosure and privacy provisions of the Internal Revenue Code (IRC), the Schedule B contributor information of § 501(c)(3) organizations is exempt not only from public disclosure, 26 U.S.C. § 6104(d)(3), but also from disclosure to state officials.
 The IRC creates a specific means for state officials to seek confidential tax return information by direct request to the Secretary of the Treasury.
 26 U.S.C. § 6104(c)(3).
-But § 501(c)(3) organizations are explicitly exempted from this provision.1
+But § 501(c)(3) organizations are explicitly exempted from this provision.

-Therefore, California Attorney General’s request for IFS’s Schedule B violates the clear terms of the IRC, and ignores the Supremacy Clause of the United States Constitution, which forbids state actions that conflict with federal law.
-Worse still, the Attorney General cites no authority whatsoever to substantiate her demand for the Schedule B.
+Therefore, California Attorney General’s request for IFS’s Schedule B violates the clear terms of the IRC and ignores the Supremacy Clause of the United States Constitution, which forbids state actions that conflict with federal law.
+Worse still, the Attorney General cites no authority whatsoever to substantiate his demand for the Schedule B.

-As a result, The Institute for Free Speech filed suit in the United States District Court Eastern District of California, asking for a preliminary injunction preventing the Attorney General from obtaining the Institute’s confidential donor list.
-You can find a litigation backgrounder at this link.
-You can find an updated backgrounder on the implications of the 9th Circuit decision at this link.
+As a result, the Institute for Free Speech filed suit in the United States District Court for the Eastern District of California, asking for a preliminary injunction preventing the Attorney General from obtaining the Institute’s confidential donor list.
+You can find a litigation backgrounder summarizing the case at this link.
+You can find an updated backgrounder on the implications of the Ninth Circuit’s decision at this link.